 - Extended family – If your relatives are supportive, it can be a real gift to give your children memories of growing up with grandparents, aunts, uncles, and cousins.
 The coolest places and experiences in the world cannot make up for it.
 (Conversely, if relationships are toxic, it may be important to put some space between you and them.)

 - Friends – How far would you have to drive just to “hang out” on a lonely afternoon?
 Even though I’m personally an introvert, having familiar friends nearby greatly boosts my daily life experience.
+ETA: As your children grow, they too will have increasing need to spend time with good friends.
+You will be able to get by without much friend-time while they are younger, but by puberty, the game really changes.

 Modern life being what it is, it’s unlikely you could find a home that perfectly checks all these boxes.
 However they are good things to think through.